socioboard/Socioboard-5.0/README.md

 ![](http://i.imgur.com/CRtFmke.png)

-Now you can see some modules feature after login shown below ......
+After login you can see some modules feature shown below ......

 Dashboard: